solid/notifications-panel/proposals/solid-webhook-notifications.md

 ```

 #### 15. Validate Webhook Token
-Using the JWKS the client server should validate the token provided in the authorization header.
-If the token is invalid, the client server should reject the request.
+Using the JWKS the subscribing server should validate the token provided in the authorization header.
+If the token is invalid, the subscribing server should reject the request.

 #### 16. Unsubscribe from the webhook
 If the client wishes to unsubscribe from the webhook, it can make a DELETE request to the provided `unsubscribe_endpoint`.